First Known Use of estate tax

 The estate tax is applied differently according to U.S. Federal and state laws as well as international law.
 Typically, estate taxes are only levied once a certain threshold, known as the exclusion limit, has been reached.

 Estate taxes are not applicable if a person bequeaths (transfers) the assets from the estate to a living spouse.
 This type of transfer is known as the unlimited marital deduction.
 However, in the event that the spouse dies, the beneficiaries may be required to pay estate taxes if the exclusion limit is exceeded.

 [InvestingAnswers Featured Article: A Simple Plan to Avoid Estate Taxes]

 Estate taxes, like other taxes on unearned incomes, are a source of revenue for governments that use it to finance various projects.
 The issue of the estate tax has become highly politicized, and it is sometimes referred to as the "death tax" by people who oppose it.

 [InvestingAnswers Tutorial: Reduce Your Federal Estate Tax With These 4 Powerful Estate Planning Tools]

 Definition of estate tax for English Language Learners

 : a tax that you pay on the money and other property that comes to you because someone has died : a tax on an estate that you inherit

 Seen and Heard

-What made you look up estate tax?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up estate tax?
+Please tell us where you read or heard it (including the quote, if possible).